occisn/calc-problem-solving/README.md

 ### Primes

 ```
 k f      prime factorization as vector
 k n      next prime
 k p      is prime? (does not consume element, and print result in echo)
+prime(k) is prime?
+0/1
 ```

 **Largest prime factor.** The following macro returns the largest prime factor of the top element of the stack (consumed).
 It first computed the prime decomposition (`k f`), reverses it (`v v`) and extracts the first element.
 For instance: 600851475143 --> 6857.